buehler/dotnet-operator-sdk/README.md

 The goal was to learn about resource watching in .net and provide a neat way of writing a custom operator yourself.

+## Terminology

+- `Entity`: A model - an entity - that is used in kubernetes.
+An entity defines the CRD.
+- `Resource`: An instance of an entity.

 ## How To Use

 Using this sdk is pretty simple: